 Note: This Thailand Travel Costs Guide includes affiliate links.
-That means Go Backpacking may earn a commission if you click through to purchase or price something out.
-It doesn't cost you anything extra and helps support this site.
+That means Go Backpacking may earn a commission if you click through to purchase or price something.
+It doesn't cost you anything extra, and it helps support this site.

 Introduction to Thailand Travel Costs